Wooden Deck Builders

 Of course, you can choose other woods if you like, but they will be more expensive and harder to get.

-This is a hard question to answer accurately, as many different factors affect the final price.
+This is a hard question for wood deck builders to answer accurately, as many different factors affect the final price.
 Everything from the size of the deck and the number of railings and spindles to the complexity of the design, the difficulty of the terrain, and the choice of wood material plays a part.

 On average, a 16’ x 10’ treated wood deck is between $4,000 – $6,000, while the same size in cedar costs a bit more, between $5,000 – $7,000.
 (These are guidelines only, though, for the factors mentioned above and others.)